Celebrate National Margarita Day

 Toast the history of one of America’s favorite cocktails on February 22.

-Today, in honor of National Margarita Day, W.E. asks you to raise a glass filled with your favorite version of the margarita to celebrate the cocktail’s heritage.
+Today, in honor of National Margarita Day, Wine Enthusiast asks you to raise a glass filled with your favorite version of the margarita to celebrate the cocktail’s heritage.

 The sugary libation dates back to the early 1930s and (by most accounts) hails from Mexico, Tequila’s homeland.
 However, as with most classic cocktails, legends abound as to who actually invented the drink.
 The same is true for the identity of the mysterious Margarita, the woman for whom the drink is named.